 Subject to certain conditions roads and road reserves can be rented through a Permit for Grazing and Cropping pursuant to Sections 222 through 225 of the Act.
-The Council can only issue a permit for a maximum of five (5) years.
+Council can only issue a permit for a maximum of five (5) years.

 There are several types of permits that can be applied for and Council can change, add or approve different conditions as/when necessary.

-- Restricted Access Permits allow the public to access the road or road reserve and the permit holder can have a gate, however, it cannot be locked or fully fenced preventing public access, public consultation and public liability insurance is not required. - Exclusive use permits allow the land to be fenced or gates to be locked as the permit holder is granted 'exclusive use' of the land eg no public access.
+- " Restricted Access Permits allow the public to access the road or road reserve and the permit holder can have a gate, however, it cannot be locked or fully fenced preventing public access, Public consultation and public liability insurance is not required. - Exclusive use permits allow the land to be fenced or gates to be locked as the permit holder is granted 'exclusive use' of the land eg no public access.
 Public consultation is required before this option can be approved.
 This includes an advertisement in a newspaper the cost of this is borne by the applicant.
 Public consultation allows members of the public to object to the permit.
 This type of permit requires a minimum of \$10,000,000 (ten million dollars) public liability insurance.
-For further information on public consultation please refer to the Council's Public Consultation Policy.
+For further information on public consultation please refer to Council's Public Consultation Policy.

-Persons wishing to rent a road pursuant to Section 222 of the Act, will be imposed a rate 0.01 cents in the dollar of the road estimated value for the 2023/2024 financial year.

-The Council calculate the value of the land being rented, based on the area of the land and the value of the land adjoining it, as roads and road reserves do not have a value provided by the State Valuation Office.
-The Council impose a rate in the dollar each financial year and use the road value to determine the amount of the road rental that is charged on an annual basis to the permit holder.
-The Council further impose a minimum rental which is declared each financial year, if a rental is less this amount is charged.

-Please note that the Council must use the Capital Value to calculate the road value as this is the value that is adopted and the Council do not have the means to independently value land.
+Persons wishing to rent a road pursuant to Section 222 of the Act, will be imposed a charge of 0.01% of the capital value of the adjacent land owned or occupied by the permit for the 2023-2024 financial year.
+Council calculates the value of the land being rented, based on the area of the land and the value of the land adjoining it, as roads and road reserves do not have a value provided by the State Valuation Office.
+Please note that Council must use the Capital Value to calculate the road value as this is the value that is adopted and Council does not have the means to independently value land.

-Regional Landscape Levy - Landscape South Australia Act 2019 (State Government Levy)
+REGIONAL LANDSCAPE LEVY LANDSCAPE SOUTH AUSTRALIA ACT 2019 (STATE GOVERNMENT LEVY)